welaika/wordmove/index.md

 too much about security though: the script is deleted just after the usage, and can only be executed by `wordmove`, as each time it requires a pre-shared one-time-password to be run.

+### Yanked versions

+Wordmove `1.3.1` has been removed from `rubygems` due to a bug with FTP deploying system.
+If you are using this version, please update soon (`gem update wordmove`).

 ## Need more tools?
 Visit [Wordpress Tools](http://wptools.it).